 Extract of Annual Return of the Company is annexed herewith as Annexure III to this Report.
-Particulars of Employees and related disclosures:
+As required under Section 134(3)(a) of the Act, the Annual Return is put up on the Companys website and can be accessed at HREF="http://www.trtal.com/">www.trtal.com .

 The Company has not paid any remuneration attracting the provisions of Section 197(12) of the Companies Act, 2013 read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and amendments thereof.
 Hence, no information is required to be appended to this report in this regard.

 Further the disclosure in the Board Report under Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is as per Annexure IV and forms part of this Report.